 How big is the “Pain”?

 At the end of the day, the most important ingredient that will ultimately cause them to invest the time and potentially buy from you (or switch to you) is how big their pain is right now?

 It’s either big, small.

-Big pain: If what you are offering, solves something very important to them, your chance of success is high.
+Big pain: Whereas if what you are offering, solves something very important to them, your chance of success is high.
 So, rely on a CRM software company to accomplish this.

 Small pain: No matter how much your CRM software solution solves a problem or saves them money, if it’s not important to them, your chances of success are low.